zvansom/express-daily-planet-ajax/readme.md

-#Articles with AJAX
+# Articles with AJAX

-Using the Daily Planet, implement the ability to add/remove articles using AJAX and proper RESTful verbs.
-If you're not comfortable with using your Daily Planet solution, we provided one for you.
+Implement the ability to add/remove articles using AJAX and proper RESTful verbs.

-##Routes
+## Goals

-The goal is to have your app use RESTful routing for all of your routes (see today's notes) and to have the edit and remove operations perform asynchronously (AJAX / jQuery).
+* use RESTful routing for all of your routes (see [today's notes](https://wdi_sea.gitbooks.io/notes/content/05-express/express-intro/05crudexpress.html))
+*  asynchronous edit and remove operations (AJAX / jQuery)

-##Starting point
+## Starting point

-Your articles index page `GET /articles/` should list all of the Daily Planet's articles (included in the starter code, but check to make sure your examples does this as well).
+Your articles index page `GET /articles/` should list all of the Daily Planet's articles (included in the starter code).

-###New Behavior
+### New Behavior

 * Delete articles on click
 	* create a delete button for each article on the articles index page